 (total number of hours worked)

-If you find that your TRIR needs to be improved, or if you simply want a refresher on job safety performance best practices, continue reading below to learn five pieces of advice that are sure to help.
+If you find that your company has room for improvement after using this TRIR calculator, or if you simply want a refresher on job safety performance best practices, we’re here to help.
+Plus, with social distancing among crews becoming more integrated into the construction industry due to the COVID-19 pandemic, these guidelines are more important than ever.
+Continue reading below to learn five pieces of advice that are sure to help.

 For example, develop a rule to have everyone remind a fellow coworker when they are not wearing their hardhat or protective eyewear.
 Or, if some tools are left lying on the ground near a walking area, pick them up and move them out of the way — even if they do not belong to you.
 If you remind your crew that safety performance is a constant practice, your construction job safety performance will be sure to reflect that.